VeraLiconaResearchGroup/academic-kickstart/content/home/projects.md

 # Add or remove as many filters (`[[filter]]` instances) as you like.
 # Use "*" tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
 # To remove toolbar, delete/comment all instances of `[[filter]]` below.

 [[filter]]
   name = "All"
   tag = "*"

 [[filter]]
-   name = "Network Inference"
-   tag = ".network-inference"
+   name = "Data-driven Discrete Modeling" tag = ".discrete-modeling"

  [[filter]]